rntz/datafun/README.md

 # Files

 ## Makefile
 Should be fairly self-documenting.
 Let me know if you have any trouble with it.
+Useful targets:

+- `make all`: Makes PDFs for every `.tex` file in its directory.
+Does not look in subdirectories.

+- `make watch`: Watches for changes and recompiles on-the-fly.
+Uses `inotifywait`, which is in the `inotify-tools` package on Ubuntu.

+- `make foo.pdf`: Makes a PDF from `foo.tex`.

+- `make foo-book.pdf`: Makes a zine-style "booklet" from a regular PDF.
+For example, if `foo.pdf` is formatted for A5 paper, `foo-book.pdf` will be A4, with two pages per side.
+You can print it out, cut or fold down the middle, and staple the pages together.

+- `make clean`: Runs `latexrun --clean-all` and also removes `latex.out` (where `latexrun` stores intermediate files).

 ## example.tex